ironcore-dev/metal-operator/docs/concepts/bmcsettings.md

    - Resolve `spec.variables` in list order, substituting already-resolved variables into each source selector before lookup.
    - Substitute `$(VarName)` placeholders into `spec.settings` values to build the effective settings map.
    - Compare effective settings against current BMC values.
 If no diff, transition to `Applied`.
-   - If variable resolution fails (missing ConfigMap/Secret/field), transition to `Failed`.
+   - If variable resolution fails (missing ConfigMap/Secret/field), the reconcile returns an error and controller-runtime requeues with exponential backoff; the state machine does **not** move to `Failed`.
 4. **Maintenance orchestration** (`InProgress`):
    - Discover all servers associated with the BMC.
    - Request `ServerMaintenance` per server (policy-driven) and wait for approval.